openrewrite/rewrite-docs/java/refactoring-java-source-code/generateconstructorusingfields.md

 ### Example

-The following transforming visitor builds a new constructor using all the fields found in a class.
+The following refactoring visitor builds a new constructor using all the fields found in a class.

 ```java
 public class AllArgsConstructor extends JavaRefactorVisitor {